Getting Started with OPEA¶

 Run docker ps -a

 as an additional check to verify that all the services are running as shown.
-Notice the version of the docker images matches the RELEASE_VERSION you specified.
+Notice the version of the docker images matches the RELEASE_VERSION specified.

 | CONTAINER ID | IMAGE | COMMAND | CREATED | STATUS | PORTS | NAMES |